Cyntwikip/PreSumm/README.md

 ## Generating New Summaries

 ### Preprocessing

+The `train_data_lesson_title.csv` contains the paragaphs identified as lessons and their corresponding summaries.
+This file was generated from the old lesson classifier model for this project.
 ```
 python forecast_dataset_to_stories.py convert <forecasted lessons file> <forecast folder name>
 python forecast_dataset_to_stories.py convert ulm_forecasts.csv eva_forecast_04_27_2020